Dec 15, 2020

 When you think of PDFs, you no doubt imagine agreements, purchase orders and legal contracts.
 If you have read an online magazine or newsletter you will notice that they are also most commonly presented in PDF form.
 Ever since their inception in 1993, PDFs have become a staple of our online world.

-Edit a PDF on Google Docs
+Editing a PDF in Google Docs

 - Go to your Drive and click My Drive > Upload Files.
 (You can also just drag and drop the document.)

 - Double click to open the PDF in view-mode.
-Note that in view-mode you are able to search and copy text from the PDF and add any comments.
+Note that in view-mode, you are able to search and copy text from the PDF and add any comments.
 If this is all you need to do, there is no need to work with the PDF in Google Docs.

-Now that you have selected to open the PDF in Google Docs, you are free to edit the text and use the rest of Google’s tools to edit and annotate the PDF.
-This includes inserting and editing images, setting paragraphing styles, adding footnotes, running translations and incorporating charts and tables.
-The fact that there is such a huge range of features that can be employed in Docs makes it the app of choice for many.
+After you’ve done this, you’ll be able to change the text and use the rest of Google’s tools to edit and annotate the PDF.
+This includes inserting and editing images, setting paragraphing styles, adding footnotes, running translations, and incorporating charts and tables.
+The fact that there is such a huge range of features that can be used in Docs makes it the app of choice for many.

 This can easily be done in the Google Doc itself by going to File > Print > Destination > Save to Google Drive.
 When you go back to your list of documents in Google Drive, you will see your new PDF there!
 (Just make sure you don’t confuse it with the old version!
 Give it a different name to be safe.)
-Google Drive is a strong cross platform tool, so if you want to save the Google Doc as a PDF on iPhone, Android or tablet, it is just as easy as doing it on a desktop computer.
+Google Drive is a strong cross-platform tool, so if you want to save the Google Doc as a PDF on iPhone, Android, or tablet, it is just as easy as doing it on a desktop computer.

-If you have a PDF agreement with straight text and little formatting, uploading the PDF to Google Docs, editing the text and converting to PDF for delivery may be comfortable.
-However, if you have a complex document you will soon find out that having to reformat and redo sections just to edit some text in Google Docs isn’t worth the effort.
+If you have a PDF document with basic text and little formatting, uploading the PDF to Google Docs, editing the text, and converting back to PDF for delivery may not cause any problems.
+However, if you have a complex document, you will soon find out that having to reformat and redo sections just to edit some text in Google Docs isn’t worth the effort.
 In short, if you want to use Google Docs to edit your PDF, make sure it’s only a simple document.

-PDFs are rarely a simple text document and therefore require editing tools that Google Docs is not best placed to support.
-Luckily, third-party apps can solve this problem.
+PDFs are rarely a simple text document and therefore require editing tools that Google Docs is not well-equipped to support.
+Luckily, third-party apps like Lumin can solve this problem!

 Using Lumin PDF with Google Drive